randomseed-io/bankster/README.md

 * currency ID to a set of country IDs;
 * currency numeric ID to currency object;
 * country ID to currency object;
-* locale ID to localized properties map;
+* currency ID to localized properties map;
-* currency code to a sorted set of currency objects.
+* currency code to a sorted set of currency objects (weighted);
+* currency numeric ID to a sorted set of currency objects (weighted).

 In most cases you won't have to worry about the internals of a registry.
 However, when working with multiple data sources or data processing engines (like currency